library-data-platform/ldp/USER_GUIDE.md

 ```

 Unlike the main LDP tables in which IDs are unique (per tenant ID), the
-history tables can have many records with the same ID.
+history tables accumulate many records with the same ID.
 Note also that
 if a value in the source database changes more than once during the
 interval between any two runs of the LDP loader, the LDP history will
 only reflect the last of those changes.